How to Hike Parker Ridge Trail On the Icefields Parkway

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, although there aren’t many on the Parker Ridge Trail.
 It’s also a busy trail, so you generally don’t need to make too much noise, but always be bear aware.

 This means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray, Valhalla Pure Outfitters in Canmore and Atmosphere in Banff sell spray and holders with employees who will demonstrate how to use it properly.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters and Switching Gear in Canmore and Atmosphere in Banff sell spray and holders with employees who will demonstrate how to use it properly.

 What To Wear on the Parker Ridge Hike

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies

-• Get Around: We suggest renting a car to get around.
+- Get Around: We suggest renting a car to get around.
 You can search for rental cars on Rentalcars.com.
-Or embark on an epic campervan trip.
-We like to compare prices on Motorhome Republic and Outdoorsy.
+For a campervan trip, you can check prices and compare on Outdoorsy.

-1. Hi, coming to hike a good amount of hikes in the area starting end of next week, June 24-July 5th.
+Hi, coming to hike a good amount of hikes in the area starting end of next week, June 24-July 5th.
 How are the trail conditions looking?
 Do you need national park pass to park here?
 Thanks

-2. We two are planning our trip to Banff in July-2023 and we will be without a car and will depend upon either Day Tour Buses and Route 6 for visiting Lake Minnewanka.We also want to do one day or Half Day Hike at Banff -a) which one you suggest? b) Park Ridge -How can we reach at the trail route without the car?
+We two are planning our trip to Banff in July-2023 and we will be without a car and will depend upon either Day Tour Buses and Route 6 for visiting Lake Minnewanka.We also want to do one day or Half Day Hike at Banff -a) which one you suggest? b) Park Ridge -How can we reach at the trail route without the car?
 Where Roam Bus will drop us?
 Do we have to walk from the stop where we get down to start the trail?
 Your guidance will be appreciated and will help us in deciding whether we can keep one day for Day Hike or not.
 Thanks